THE FRANCIS CENTER WELCOMES YOU

 A LETTER FROM THE DIRECTOR

-As we move into winter and the uncertainty of the virus, we ask all our friends to pray for the Center and our ability to meet the needs of the community.
-May we serve hope to all that come to our door.
+As we move into winter, we ask all our friends to pray for the Francis Center and for our ability to meet the needs of the community.
+May we continue to serve hope and love to all that come to our door.